Runtime Repeated Recursion Unfolding in CHR: A Just-In-Time Online Program Optimization Strategy That Can Achieve Super-Linear Speedup: Runtime Repeated Recursion Unfolding

 Again, with the goal $p(0)$, unfolding can proceed forever.
 Runtime repeated recursion unfolding does not terminate even though the computation with the original rule $r$ terminated.
 Still, for the goal $p(0)$ any computation with any unfolded rule will lead to $\false$. } \end{example}

 Based on the lemmas proven, we can now directly show correctness of our method. \begin{theorem}[Correctness of Runtime Repeated Recursion Unfolding] Given a goal $G$ with a recursive rule $r$ that has recursion depth $n$ and ends in a state $G_{n} \not\equiv \false$.
-Then the runtime repeated recursion unfolding of rule $r$ with goal $G$ terminates and generates redundant unfolded rules.
+Then the runtime repeated recursion unfolding of rule $r$ with goal $G$ terminates and generates redundant unfolded rules. \end{theorem} \begin{proof} The claim is a direct consequence of termination proven in {\em Lemma \ref{Termination}} and the redundancy of unfolded recursive rules proven in {\em Lemma \ref{RecRedundancy}}. \end{proof}